 Last weekend was the Vorb "mobbing" of the 42nd Traverse ride.
 38 riders from all over the North Island, mostly Vorbii, headed to National Park in Tongariro National Park for a sifty ride of the 42nd Traverse.
 My friend and I took a day off work and left Auckland in the Audi, earliesh Friday morning to ride "Tree Trunk Gorge" as well.

 Tree trunk gorge is a shared walk/ride track 22 Km's south of Turangi.
-We arrived at the trail head in the middle of the afternoon, after a leisurely drive on a very nice day.
+We arrived at the trail head in the middle of the afternoon, after a leisurely drive

 The ride starts off with 5km sealed road descent down to the Tongariro River bridge.